cyberrangecz/frontend-platform/README.md

 ## Running the app locally against the CyberRangeᶜᶻ Platform backend

 1. Configure and run the [Helm deployment](https://github.com/cyberrangecz/devops-helm).
 Make sure to use `development: true` for Keycloak configuration in `vagrant-values.yaml`.
 This will add `https://localhost:4200` to the OIDC redirect URIs.
-    - in case, you need to override CORS, edit it in the (Helm deployment file)[https://github.com/cyberrangecz/devops-helm/blob/master/helm/crczp-head/values.yaml]using corsWhitelist
+    - in case, you need to override CORS, edit it in the [Helm deployment file](https://github.com/cyberrangecz/devops-helm/blob/master/helm/crczp-head/values.yaml) using corsWhitelist
 2. Run `npm install`
 3. Run `nx serve cyberrangecz-platform --ssl`
 4. Open `https://localhost:4200` in your browser.
 The app will automatically reload if you change any of the source files.
 App will be using self-signed certificate, so you need to accept it in your browser.